-What is a mortgage modification?
+What is a mortgage modification program?

 - Lowering your mortgage interest rate.

-- Reducing your outstanding loan principal balance.
+- Reducing your outstanding principal balance.

-The Flex Modification program has several borrower requirements that apply to different circumstances, but below we list some of the general criteria.
-Borrowers must:
+The Fannie Mae and Freddie Mac Flex Modification program has several borrower requirements that apply to different circumstances, but below we list some of the general criteria.
+Flex modification program requirements include:

 - Have not failed a “Flex Modification Trial Period Plan” over the last 12 months.